Asheville or Gatlinburg… Which one should you visit for your next vacation in the mountains? ⛰️

 While Asheville is a “city”, Gatlinburg is more of a “tourist destination.”
 And while Asheville is more “upscale”, Gatlinburg can be seen as more “tacky.”

 I personally love both cities!
 But Gatlinburg is a place I will return to time and time again!
-There is just something about this town this is nostalgic and fills my heart with happiness. ❤️
+There is just something about this town that is nostalgic and fills my heart with happiness. ❤️